The Witches (1966 film): Plot

 Weeks later, freed of Stephanie's influence, Heddaby has returned to normal.
 Gwen chooses to stay and work as a schoolteacher for Alan.

 Cast

 Production

 The village of Hambleden, Buckinghamshire, was the filming location for the fictional village of Heddaby.
 Interiors were filmed at Hammer's usual studio at Bray in the same year that the famous horror film company vacated their home altogether for (mainly) Elstree and Pinewood.
 The cast featured child-actor Martin Stephens, then 17.
 The supporting cast also included Hammer regular Duncan Lamont, as well as John Collin, Michele Dotrice, Leonard Rossiter and Bryan Marshall.
 The score was by Richard Rodney Bennett.

 Critical reception

+The Monthly Film Bulletin wrote: "After a crude opening sequence of poor Joan Fontaine being frightened out of her wits by a prancing witch-doctor in an African hut, this very enjoyable thriller settles down more calmly to make good use of Nigel Kneale's highly literate script (although one would have liked to hear more about Kay Walsh's post-immortality plans).
+Bernard Robinson and Don Mingaye have provided their usual excellent sets – notably the pseudo-clergyman's study, arranged as a private church complete with religious statuary and taped organ music – and the atmosphere of horror is cunningly built up out of the tranquil village landscapes: the children rehearsing a home-made pageant under a tree where a headless doll lies propped among the branches; the rose-covered cottage where Granny Rigg mutters marching orders to her cat; the flock of sheep driven across the tell-tale footprints at the edge of the lake by a pair of Alsatians.
+If Cyril Frankel's direction is a little flat, it is at least tasteful, and the necessary note of extravagance is provided by Kay Walsh (outstanding in a good cast), suddenly blossoming forth in a horned headdress and full black magic regalia to croon Latin imprecations over her victim."

 Variety called the film "routine entertainment".
 The Hammer Story: The Authorised Biography of Hammer Films called the film "unsettling, though compromised by a hysterical climax", writing, "when The Witches strikes the right balance it ultimately succeeds as an engrossing thriller, even if it ultimately disappoints as Hammer horror."

+The Radio Times Guide to Films gave the film 3/5 stars, writing: "Hollywood stars never faded, they simply made films in Britain.
+Joan Fontaine here reprises her "frightened lady" turn, first seen in Rebecca [1940] as the cursed schoolmistress discovering devil worship in rural parts.
+It's a Hammer that never quite makes contact with your nerves, even though it's written by Nigel Kneale, who created Quatermass.
+At least director Cyril Frankel treats it as though it mattered, but for Fontaine it signalled her big screen career's end."